-The U.S. Coast Guard requires that all power boats operating on the navigable waters of the United States must be registered in the state of main use.
-Many states also require registration in that state whenever boating on waters within their state boundary.
-Registration numbers and validation stickers must be displayed on the boat according to regulations, and the registration certificate must be carried on board when the boat is in use.

-Contact your state boating authorities (and neighboring states) for registration information on boats and trailers.
-Your dealer may be able to supply you with the appropriate forms.
+The U.S. Coast Guard requires that all power boats operated on the navigable waters of the United States must be registered in the state of main use; also, many States require registration in that state whenever boating on waters within their state boundary.
+Always contact your state boating authorities (and neighboring states) for registration information on boats and trailers.
+Your dealer can supply you with the appropriate forms.